-DJI Spark Mini Drone - Alpine White
+DJI Spark Mini Drone

 - Top Speed of 31 mph in Sport Mode

 Though agile in the air, drones can be bulky and cumbersome when on land.
-Not so with the Spark from DJI, which won't hold you back no matter what the adventure.
+NOT SO with the Spark from DJI, which won't hold you back no matter what the adventure.
 This compact quadcopter features an integrated camera with motorized stabilization to capture 12MP photos, 1080p Full HD videos, and even aerial selfies.
 The drone's compact size, 31 mph top speed, and up to 16 minutes of flight time will appeal to a variety of users, from FPV enthusiasts to racers to those just looking for more dynamic shots than are possible with simply a smartphone or camcorder.
 The drone features GPS- and vision-based navigation for outdoor or indoor use, a variety of flight modes, and a 3D obstacle-detection system.

 Integrated Camera and Gimbal

 A 2-axis gimbal-stabilized camera backed by a 1.2/3" CMOS sensor allows you to capture up to 12MP still photos and record 1080p30 Full HD video.

 Spark's camera features an f/2.6 aperture wide-angle lens with a 25mm-equivalent focal length for a wide (but not distorted) angle of view.
 Five elements are arranged into a single group that fit into a compressed frame.

 3D vision technology helps capture photos with a shallow depth of field.

 - Single Shot